-While hiring a car with a driver is comparatively cheap if you share it between two or three people, it’s obviously not that cheap anymore if you pay the whole thing yourself.
-Of course, you can try to share with fellow-travellers.
+While hiring a car with a driver is comparatively cheap if you share it between two or three people, it’s obviously not that cheap anymore if you pay for the whole thing yourself.
+Of course, you can try to share with fellow travellers.
 However, it’s not guaranteed that you’ll find someone according to your interests and itinerary.

 Also, there are only a few organized group trips that you might join.
 I achieved that twice during my entire trip.
 Other than that, I involuntarily lived like a queen and had cars to myself.

-To help you finding the best option even if you travel Bali solo, I’m including some tour offers in the How to Visit section below.
+To help you find the best option even if you travel to Bali solo, I’m including some tour offers in the How to Visit section below.